Larrikinau/overseerr-content-filtering/README.md

 - **Family-Safe Discovery**: All genre images and content safe for all ages

 ### 👥 **Admin-Only Content Controls (v1.1.1)**
-- **Centralized Management**: Only admins can modify content rating settings
+- **Centralized Management**: Only admins can modify content rating settings for any user
+- **Per-User Configuration**: Admins can set different rating limits for each individual user
-- **User Protection**: Regular users cannot bypass or change rating restrictions
+- **User Protection**: Regular users cannot see or change their own rating restrictions
 - **Permission-Based**: Uses standard admin permissions for consistency
 - **Setting Preservation**: Existing rating preferences maintained during upgrade